 • Have a high school diploma or equivalent

-1. Complete a Louisiana Real Estate Prelicensing Course
+1. Complete a 90-hour Prelicensing Course

 Prelicensing courses kick off your real estate career, and you’ll have your choice of completing them online or in person.
 Your choice of course format will depend on your learning style and what suits your schedule best.